Trump: if no China trade deal possible, 'I am a Tariff Man'

-WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday said that if a trade deal with China was possible it would get done, but if the two sides could not resolve their disputes he would revert to tariffs.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday held out the possibility of an extension of the 90-day trade truce with China but made clear he would revert to tariffs if the two sides could not resolve their differences.

-Trump said his team of trade advisers led by China trade hawk U.S. Trade Representative Robert Lighthizer, will determine whether a “REAL deal” with China was possible.
+Trump said his team of trade advisers led by China trade hawk U.S. Trade Representative Robert Lighthizer will determine whether a “REAL deal” with China was possible.

 “If it is, we will get it done,” Trump said in a Twitter post.
 “But if not remember, I am a Tariff Man.”

-The Republican president also held out the possibility of an extension of the 90-day trade truce he and Chinese President Xi Jinping agreed on over the weekend.
+The Republican president indicated he would not be opposed to extending the 90-day truce he and Chinese President Xi Jinping agreed on over the weekend.

 “The negotiations with China have already started.
 Unless extended, they will end 90 days from the date of our wonderful and very warm dinner with President Xi in Argentina,” Trump said on Twitter.

-Trump and Xi agreed to the ceasefire in a trade war that has seen the flow of hundreds of billions of dollars worth of goods between the world’s two largest economies disrupted by tariffs.
+Trump and Xi on Saturday agreed to the ceasefire in a trade war that has seen the flow of hundreds of billions of dollars worth of goods between the world’s two largest economies disrupted by tariffs.

 The two leaders said they would hold off on imposing additional tariffs for 90 days starting on Dec.
 1 while they seek a solution to their trade disputes.

-Trump said on Tuesday that China is supposed to start buying “agricultural product and more immediately.”
+Trump has said China is supposed to start buying agricultural products immediately and cut its 40 percent tariffs on U.S. car imports.

+White House economic adviser Larry Kudlow said on Tuesday that a reduction in Chinese tariffs on U.S. cars and agricultural and energy commodities would be a “litmus test” for whether U.S.-China trade talks are on track to succeed.

-The United States expects China to take immediate action to cut tariffs on U.S. car imports and end intellectual property theft and forced technology transfers as the two countries move toward a broader trade deal, Larry Kudlow, director of the White House National Economic Council, said on Monday.
+The United States also expects China to promptly address structural issues including intellectual property theft and forced technology transfers, U.S. officials have said.

 Trump has long accused China of unfair trade practices that hurt Americans and the U.S. economy.